 - 1 14oz can chopped tomatoes in juice half drained

 - 1⁄4 cup clam juice

 Bring a large pot of salted water to boil, then add pasta and cook until just under cooked (about a 1 minute short of al dente).

 Meanwhile, in large sauté pan over medium high heat, heat 3 tablespoons olive oil until hot but not smoking.
 Add garlic and sauté until just golden (about 30 seconds).
 Add wine, tomatoes, clam juice, and all but a tablespoon of the parsley.
 Bring to a boil.

 Add clams, lower the heat and simmer uncovered, just until clams open, 7 to 8 minutes.

-Reserve 1/2 cup cooking water, then drain the pasta and add to the pan.
+Reserve 1⁄2 cup cooking water, then drain the pasta and add to the pan.
 Simmer, tossing occasionally, until the pasta is just tender (about a minute).
-If the pasta starts getting a bit dry, add some of reserved cooking water.
+If the pasta starts getting a bit dry, add some of the reserved cooking water.